-- a) the name of the applicant or club; - b) the postal address of the premises or club premises (if no postal address a description sufficient to enable location); - c) the postal address of Cambridge City Council (see front sheet) where a register of applications is kept and where a record of the application may be inspected.

-- d) the day by which an interested party or responsible authority may make representations to the licensing authority;(see representations) - e) that representations may be made in writing; and - f) that it is an offence knowingly or recklessly to make a false statement in connection with an application and the maximum fine for which a person is liable on summary conviction for the offence.
+- The name of the applicant(s) or club; - The postal address of the premises or club premises (if no postal address a description sufficient to enable location); - The postal address of Cambridge City Council (see front sheet) where a register of applications is kept and where a record of the application may be inspected. - The day by which an interested party or responsible authority may make representations to the licensing authority; (see representations) - That representations may be made in writing; and - That it is an offence knowingly or recklessly to make a false statement in connection with an application and the maximum fine for which a person is liable on summary conviction for the offence.